The 3 Biggest Bombshells From the New Les Moonves Sexual Abuse Investigation

-Several weeks after Ronan Farrow’s initial report on decades of alleged sexual abuse committed by Les Moonves, the CBS chairman and CEO, the New Yorker released a follow-up that revealed even more accusers.
-The latest report detailed an additional six accusations against the man, all occurring during between the 1980s and early 2000s.
+Several weeks after Ronan Farrow’s initial report on decades of alleged sexual abuse committed by Les Moonves, the CBS chairman and CEO, The New Yorker released a follow-up that revealed even more accusers.
+The latest report detailed an additional six accusations against the man, all occurring between the 1980s and early 2000s.
 The allegations include forced oral sex, violent outbursts, groping, and repeated sexual advances.

 Here are the biggest bombshells from Ronan Farrow’s latest report on the former head of CBS.